Pre-Marriage Counselling – What Happens?

 The process of gathering more detailed information about your relationship and history will commence at your first session when you meet your pre-marriage counsellor.
 Although not all counsellors take intensive or detailed histories, some basic history is probably going to be required in order for the counsellor or psychologist to help you through the pre-marriage counselling process.
 He or she may ask you and your partner about past relationships including any past marriages, about how you feel about marriage and whether you have any specific issues you wish to address.
 Sometimes you will be asked to complete a written questionnaire which may include questions about past relationships, basic beliefs and values and other relevant topics.

 WHAT ARE THE LEGAL ISSUES IN PRE-MARRIAGE COUNSELLING?

 If a couple has not been in counselling before, the legal issues of confidentiality and mandated reporting may be of significant concern.
-Usually, a pre-marriage counsellor, psychologist or therapist will discuss these topics in the first session so that you can proceed comfortably and knowing your rights.
+Usually, a pre-marriage counsellor, psychologist or therapist will discuss these topics in the first session so that you can proceed comfortably and know your rights.

 HOW IS THERAPIST BIAS AVOIDED?

 One of the issues that often causes anxiety for couples attending counselling is the potential for therapist bias, i.e. there is often a fear that a counsellor or psychologist will not provide a balanced and equal service to each person in the relationship, or a concern that they might ‘take sides’.
 This should not usually be a cause for concern.
-Professional relationship counsellors and psychologist are well trained and work diligently to ensure that both parties have the equal opportunity express their perspective about the issues at hand.
+Professional relationship counsellors and psychologists are well trained and work diligently to ensure that both parties have the equal opportunity to express their perspective about the issues at hand.
 They are equally trained and practiced in remaining entirely unbiased.